-How Parents Can Talk to Kids About the Eaton Canyon, Palisades, and Greater Los Angeles Wildfires
+How Parents Can Talk to Kids About Wildfires and Natural Disasters (2026 Guide)

 At Huntington Psychological Services in Pasadena, CA, we understand the profound challenge parents face when navigating difficult conversations with their children.
-The recent wildfires in Eaton Canyon, Pacific Palisades, and across the Greater Los Angeles area have brought fear, uncertainty, and loss to the doorsteps of many families.
-As members of this community, we have experienced the impact firsthand.
+The reality of living in Southern California means that wildfires—whether in Eaton Canyon, the Pacific Palisades, or across the Greater Los Angeles area—often bring fear, uncertainty, and disruption to the doorsteps of many families.

 Children are uniquely vulnerable during such events.
-They may hear about the fires from friends, see alarming images on the news or social media, or even witness the smoke and destruction themselves.
-Research consistently shows that exposure to natural disasters can place children at significant risk for emotional and psychological distress, including anxiety, depression, and post-traumatic stress (PTSD).
+They may hear about evacuations from friends, see alarming images on social media, or witness the smoke and destruction themselves.
+Research consistently shows that exposure to natural disasters can place children at significant risk for emotional and psychological distress, including severe anxiety, depression, and post-traumatic stress.

-These experiences can feel overwhelming, but as a parent, you are the most important buffer against the long-term effects of trauma.
+As a parent, you are the most important buffer against the long-term effects of trauma.
 Your guidance can help your child process their emotions, understand the event, and regain a crucial sense of safety.
-Here is an evidence-based guide on how to talk to your children about the wildfires in a way that is supportive and developmentally appropriate.
+Here is an evidence-based, clinical guide on how to talk to your children about wildfires in a way that is supportive, developmentally appropriate, and psychologically safe.

-It's better to be proactive than to wait for them to bring it up.
-Begin by asking open-ended questions to gauge what they already know and how they are feeling.
+It is better to be proactive than to wait for them to bring it up.
+Begin by asking open-ended questions to gauge what they already know and how they are feeling:

-• "What have you heard about the fires happening in our area?"
+• "What have you heard about the fires happening near us?"

 • "Some of your friends might be talking about it.
 What are they saying?"

-• "How are you feeling about everything that’s been happening?"
+• "How are you feeling about everything you've seen on the news?"

 Listen without judgment.
 The goal is to open a door for communication, letting them know that all questions are okay and all feelings are valid.